White Knight Chronicles: Development and release

-Level-5 conceived White Knight Chronicles to have 50 or 60 hours of gameplay, a length Akihiro Hino considers to be a full-length role-playing game, going against the pressure to make White Knight Chronicles a launch title and cut the story short.
+Level-5 conceived White Knight Chronicles to have 50 or 60 hours of gameplay, a length Akihiro Hino considers to be a full role-playing game, going against the pressure to make White Knight Chronicles a launch title and cut the story short.

 The music was composed by Takeshi Inoue, Yumiko Hashizume, and Noriyasu Agematsu.
-Orchestration was done by Hideo Inai, lyrics by Akihiro Hino, and vocals by Kazco Hamano who sung the main theme song, "Travelers" and ending theme, "Shards of Time".
-The North American release of the game removed the original Japanese voices for "Travelers" and "Shards of Time", replacing them with English-dubbing.
+Orchestration was done by Hideo Inai, lyrics by Akihiro Hino, and vocals by Kazco Hamano who sung the main theme song, "Travelers" and the ending theme, "Shards of Time".
+The North American release removed the original Japanese voices for "Travelers" and "Shards of Time", replacing them with English-dubbing.

-The official White Knight Chronicles soundtrack was released on 2 discs on July 1, 2009, by Aniplex.
+The official White Knight Chronicles soundtrack was released on two discs on July 1, 2009, by Aniplex.

 A web exclusive prequel manga called Shirokishi Monogatari: Episode 0 Dogma Senki (White Knight Chronicles Episode 0: Dogma War Chronicles) was released in 2008.
 Takashi Ikeda oversaw the story for this prequel with Yūko Satō illustrating the actual manga in collaboration with Media Factory's Comic Alive editorial department.
 The story takes place 10,000 years before the main game's story in an era at war.
 It follows the story of another White Knight who predates the White Knight hero character of the game.

 Reception

 White Knight Chronicles received mixed reviews, with an aggregated score of 64/100 on Metacritic.
-Famitsu gave the game a 29/40, with the reviewers highlighting the online mode as being the source of their main gripes.
-Despite the lukewarm reviews the game sold well, around 130,000 copies on its first day and around 207,000 in its first week in Japan.
-Eurogamer gave the game an 8/10, criticizing the multiplayer, with the caveat that "disappointing multiplayer doesn't take away from how enjoyable the game is, or how well-thought-through and impressively integrated its gameplay systems are".
+Famitsu gave the game a 29/40, with the reviewers highlighting the online mode as being the source of their main complaints.
+Despite the mediocre reviews, the game sold well, around 130,000 copies on its first day and roughly 207,000 in its first week in Japan.
+Eurogamer gave the game an 8/10, criticizing the multiplayer, with the explanation that "disappointing multiplayer doesn't take away from how enjoyable the game is, or how well-thought-through and impressively integrated its gameplay systems are".